maplemavin/docs/api_v1.md

 ### GET Parameters

+`honor_exclusivity`
+> <p> pass with value 0 or do not pass to return only non-exclusive photo albums.
+> <p> pass with value 1 to enable exclusive photo album support. only photo albums
+> <p> which should be visible to the active user based on the photo album's
+> <p> exclusivity setting and the user's fanclub status.
+> <p> requests without authentication or with non-fans will receive only
+> <p> non-exclusive photo albums.
+> <p> requests identifying a fanclub member on tier 1, 2, or 3 receive
+> <p> photo albums exclusive to their fanclub tier as well as non-exclusive
+> <p> photo albums.
+> <p> requests identifying an account administrator will receive all photo albums
+> <p> regardless of the photo albums' exclusivity.

 limit
 > <p> the number of items to limit the response to
 > <p> accepted values are any positive number